ManolisKar/Efield_multipoles/macros/README.md

 </p>

 I should note that the optimization procedure was significantly slow for each training sample.
 It was possible for the fit to take days before I realize that a given approach is not working.
 Upon researching ways to speed up Python I found [Numba](https://numba.pydata.org), which is a just-in-time compiler to translate Python and NumpPy code into fast machine code.
+Numba was very easy to implement and very effective for the iterative optimization code, speeding up the fit by more than 100-fold.
-(Recently I found out that Numba is created by the same guy who created NumPy, SciPy, and Anaconda!
+(As a side note, Numba is one of the many awesome Python packages created by Travis Oliphant and collaborators, including NumPy, SciPy, and Anaconda.
 Here's a nice long [podcast](https://lexfridman.com/travis-oliphant/) with him.)
-Numba was very easy to implement and very effective for the iterative optimization code, speeding up the fit by more than 100-fold.